 Contact Person: Lance Crick (864) 282-2100

-Columbia, South Carolina ---- United States Attorney Beth Drake stated today that Travius Isaiah Mayer, age 26, of Greenville, pled guilty today in federal court in Greenville, to felon in possession of a firearm and ammunition, a violation of Title 18, United States Code, Section 922(g)(1).
+Columbia, South Carolina ---- United States Attorney Beth Drake stated today that Xavier Lee Gist, age 22, of Spartanburg, pled guilty in federal court in Greenville, to possession of a firearm in furtherance of a drug trafficking crime, a violation of Title 18, United States Code, Section 924(c) and possession with intent to distribute crack cocaine, a violation of Title 21, United States Code, Section 841(a)(1).
 United States District Judge Bruce Howe Hendricks, of Charleston, accepted the plea and will impose sentence after she has reviewed the presentence report which will be prepared by the U.S. Probation Office.

 Since August of 2015, the initiative has resulted in the expedited federal prosecution of some 97 defendants and seizure of approximately 130 firearms as well as assorted ammunition from prohibited persons.